Chandu-sanju/Devops-practice/Linux_With_Shell_Script_StudyPlan.md

       generally mostly I am using for terminate a specifc users all process - by using -u killall -u $USERNAME

+      Interview question;- What happens when you press Ctrl+C or Ctrl+Z ?
+          Ctrl+C call the Interput (SIGINT) which is kill signal 2 and  kill the process. ==> Kill signal 2 ,SIGINT Ctrl+Z call the SIGSTP kill signal 20 which will suspended the job in this case it stop the process

 >> Most Commonly Used ps command options to troubleshoot:-

    ps aux | less / ps -aux | less

    here :-
-    -a = all proccess of all users u  = show the list of usernames x = no terminal process nothing but daemons
+    -a = all proccess of all users
+    -u  = show the list of usernames
+    -x = no terminal process nothing but daemons

    Example output:-